 A couple of weeks ago we wrote a blog post about treating turbidity without chemical injection.
-One reader recently wrote to us to ask whether he could effectively treat his water’s turbidity with alum injection and a MangOX iron filter.
+One reader recently wrote to us to ask whether he could effectively treat his water’s turbidity with alum injection and a Pro-OX iron filter.

-The answer is yes, you can certainly treat cloudy water by injecting alum and filtering with a MangOX filter.
+The answer is yes, you can certainly treat cloudy water by injecting alum and filtering with a Pro-OX filter.
 As we mentioned in our last post on the topic, alum is probably the most popular method of treating turbidity.
 In fact, it’s probably used by your municipal treatment center to treat turbidity in your local water supply.

 We recommend the Pro-OX filter if your water is high in iron and manganese as well as turbidity; if not, a Chemsorb Sediment Backwash Filter will be just as effective.
 The diagrams below illustrate how these systems are typically installed: